tc39/notes/es6/2012-09/sept-19.md

 TVC: not currently.
 If we want to pursue the above idea where a trap is disabled once its stable outcome is observed, then the proxy would need to be mutated.

 MM: If you could falsly claim to be not-frozen after being frozen, then there would be issues with reliability, but doesn't exist.
-…
+...

 MM/AR: (discussion about execution points in ES5)

-AR: If you have a file name object, hand it into some API, it might throw, it might not throw… how is this different that what happened before?
+AR: If you have a file name object, hand it into some API, it might throw, it might not throw... how is this different that what happened before?

 WH: Again, still not sure about effects throughout proxy